 Configure AWS VPC peering

-With VPC peering, your app running in an AWS VPC (consumer) can communicate privately with an Aerospike Cloud Database running in our AWS VPC (producer) without traversing the public internet.
+With VPC peering, your app running in your AWS VPC can communicate privately with an Aerospike Cloud database in the Aerospike Cloud VPC without traversing the public internet.
 VPC peering reduces latency and exposure, ensuring a more secure connection for your applications.

 Prerequisites